hopsoft/composite_cache_store/README.md

 # config/initializers/composite_cache_store.rb
 def Rails.composite_cache
   @composite_cache ||= CompositeCacheStore.new(
-    inner_cache_store: Rails.cache, # use whatever makes sense for your app as the remote inner-cache
-    outer_cache_store: ActiveSupport::Cache::MemoryStore.new( # employs an LRU eviction policy
+    # Layer 1 cache (inner) - employs an LRU eviction policy
+    ActiveSupport::Cache::MemoryStore.new(
-      expires_in: 15.minutes, # constrain entry lifetime so the local outer-cache doesn't drift out of sync
+      expires_in: 15.minutes, # constrain entry lifetime so the local cache doesn't drift out of sync
-      size: 32.megabytes # constrain max memory used by the local outer-cache )
+      size: 32.megabytes # constrain max memory used by the local cache ),

+    # Layer 2 cache (outer)
+    Rails.cache, # use whatever makes sense for your app as the remote inner-cache

+    # additional layers are optional
   )
 end
 ```